ivozandhuis/ead2rico/README.md

 ## Status
 Not all elements are implemented yet, especially the difficult but important mixed-content elements (inline, names) need attention.

+Order of RecordResources needs to be added.

 ## Acknowledgement
 Part of this work was commissioned and paid for by:
 * Amsterdam City Archives
 * International Institute of Social History (Amsterdam)

+Ideas and corrections are made in interaction with:
+* Triply (Amsterdam)
+* Rijksmuseum (Amsterdam)